pactum-org/pactum/README.md

 get_request = Request(verb=verbs.GET)
 ```

-An `Action` groups your request and a list of responses for an specified action
-passed in description parameter.
+An `Action` groups your request and a list of responses for a specified action passed in the description parameter.
 ```python
 list_action = Action(
     description='Returns a list of resources.',